1999 JU Anti-Rape Movement: Protests

 On 19 August 1998, the first major protest against the culture of rape and sexual harassment by Bangladesh Chhatra League leader and activists in Jahangirnagar University.
-A series of rallies and protests continued after that.
-The students of the university formed Jahangirnagar University General Students Unity in September 1998 and forced the authorities to form a committee to investigate the incidents of sexual harassment in Jahangirnagar University.
+A series of rallies and protests continued after that, The students of the university formed Jahangirnagar University General Students Unity in September 1998, and forced the authorities to form a committee to investigate the incidents of sexual harassment in Jahangirnagar University.

 On 27 September 1998, the fact-finding committee found at least 20 confirmed cases of rape and 300 cases of sexual harassment inside the campus at different locations.
 The committee also found that, the kingpin of Bangladesh Chhatra League rapists, Jasimuddin Manik threw a cocktail party and offered sweets to his fellow Bangladesh Chhatra League activists on completion of his 100th rape.

 After knowing this, the enraged students continued protesting and demanded the expulsion of accused Bangladesh Chhatra League leaders as well as urged the authority to file case against them.
 The university expelled Jasimuddin Manik for life, but his followers got away with temporary suspensions ranging from one year to three year.
 The Vice-Chancellor of the university, Professor Alauddin Ahmed however refused to take any legal action against the accused including Jasimuddin Manik.
 A group of university teachers led by Professor Anu Muhammad termed this act as providing "license to rape".

 After the protests, the rival group of Manik and his followers snatched away the control of the dormitories from them and ousted them from the campus, in October 1998.
 Manik and his men, because no case was filed against them, remained at large.

 However, Manik and his men stormed into the campus in July 1999 with firearms and took back the control of the dormitories under the nose of the authorities loyal to Awami League government.

 On August 2, 1999, general students of the university who were previously united under the Jahangirnagar University General Students Unity, organized a mass protest and stormed into the dormitories where Manik and his men were residing.
 The perpetrators known as the "Rapist Group" were ousted again from the campus that day, never to return.

-On August 5 of 1999, students of Jahangirnagar University formed a human-chain on the Dhaka-Aricha Highway demanding punishment of the rapists.
+On August 5, 1999, students of Jahangirnagar University formed a human-chain on the Dhaka-Aricha Highway demanding punishment of the rapists.